joaoteixeira88/python-guard/README.md

 * Checks for trivial cases, and gets rid of them quickly.

-This Guard project allows to add some validations to your method's parameters, such if it is null or not, is greater than a value,....
+This Guard project allows to add some validations to your method's parameters, such if it is null or not, is greater than a value,...

 ### Installing